 How much will the visit cost?

 This depends on your insurance company.
-Many patients have coverage for diagnostic testing and evaluation.
-We will verify and inform you of your insurance benefits prior to your visit.
+For example, while many patients have coverage for diagnostic testing and evaluation there are often higher co-pays or costs associated with high-deductible health plans.
+We encourage patients to check with their insurance company regarding benefits prior to your visit.
 If you have benefits for the condition that we are evaluating, you might be accountable for the co-pay only.

 If you don’t have insurance coverage, the cost of the initial consultation is $300 (any laboratory or ultrasound testing is billed separately).
 We are sensitive to patient finances, and the physician will help you prioritize testing.

 Health benefits varies by insurance company and employer plan.
 For example, fertility treatment is not often covered but some patients do have coverage for diagnostic testing and evaluation (although co-pays or costs are often higher with high-deductible health plans).
 We encourage patients to check with their insurance company regarding benefits prior to your visit, and to speak with one of our financial counselors.